walterhiggins/WMPJS/book-outline.md

 ### accessing the plugin API from javascript (get plugin by name - see example code on plugin.bukkit scriptcraft page)
 ## Events reference
 A set of tables of events, one table for each set of events, Player Events, Server Events etc.
+## Items reference
+A table of all the items in the items module and how to use them (API calls which require an ItemStack)

 ## Drone API
 ## Java and Javascript Notes
 A collection of gotchas